beargun/Trinky/readme.md

 Here I added the button and the 1800-Ohm resitor (Trinket uses 1500-Ohm). **You should put this resistor one the bottom.
 As it won't really fit, if you've moved the two resistors as I instructed above**
 <br />![Trinky](https://github.com/beargun/trinky/raw/master/pictures/trinky-18.jpg)

 Here come the brains.
-I've already flashed my altered the bootloader](https://github.com/beargun/Adafruit-Trinket-Gemma-Bootloader) onto it.
+I've already flashed my [altered bootloader](https://github.com/beargun/Adafruit-Trinket-Gemma-Bootloader) onto it.
 <br />![Trinky](https://github.com/beargun/trinky/raw/master/pictures/trinky-19.jpg)

 Bend over the pins.